spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

    By default, the pipeline instance inherits the stages from `pipeline.stages` only.
 Anything else you want to inherit, from inside `pipeline` you have to identify explicitly.
-For example, the template might have a trigger defined in the `"triggers"` element, but that trigger is not used in your pipeline unless you include `"triggers"` inside the `"inherit"` element.
+For example, the template might have a trigger defined in the `triggers` element, but that trigger is not used in your pipeline unless you include `triggers` inside the `inherit` element.

 1. If you want, you can [override](/guides/user/pipeline/pipeline-templates/override/) elements in the